 Olympian in Life

-Ghana-born Maame, who now lives and trains in Salt Lake City, continues to inspire DC-ICE and FDIA skaters, including as an awards presenter at the annual DC Open Meet and ICE-a-thon events.
-Like Shani Davis before her, Maame's humble participation serves as a bright example of Olympism for DC-ICE youth.
+Born in Ghana and raised in Northern Virginia by her father, Kweku Biney, Maame now lives and trains full-time in Salt Lake City, Utah.
+She continues to inspire DC-ICE and FDIA skaters, including as an awards presenter at the annual DC Open Meet and ICE-a-thon.
+Like Shani Davis before her, Maame's humble participation serves as a bright example of Olympism for youth everywhere.

-Already a pioneering National Champion, Maame aspires to be among the world's best short track speed skaters; she is training hard to represent the U.S. at the 2022 Olympic Winter Games in Beijing, China.
+Already a pioneering National Champion, Maame aspires to be among the world's best short track speed skaters; she is training hard to represent the U.S. at the 2022 Olympic Winter Games in Beijing, China, which will be her second Olympics appearance.